A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

 \subsection{A McEliece cryptosystem using permutation codes}

-In this section, we present a public-key cryptosystem using permutation codes that is similar to the McEliece cryptosystem. \paragraph{Private key:}We choose a subgroup $H$ of $S_n$ with a fast decoding algorithm and a permutation $g$ from $S_n$ randomly.
-The private key is a set of generators $\{ h_1,\ldots,h_s \}$, for $H$ and $g$. \paragraph{Public key:}The public key is a set of elements $\{ \hat{h}_i \}=\{ g^{-1}h_ig \}$ which generate the conjugate group $\widehat{H}=g^{-1}Hg$ and a base $B$ for $\widehat{H}$.
-Note that a security assumption is that $\widehat{H}$ does not have a fast decoding algorithm. \paragraph{Encryption:}The plaintext is an $\hat{h}$ of $\widehat{H}$.
-We then introduce $r$ errors to $\hat{h}$ randomly to create the ciphertext $c$. \paragraph{Decryption:} Once we receive $c$, we compute $gcg^{-1}$.
+In this section, we present a public-key cryptosystem using permutation codes that is similar to the McEliece cryptosystem.
+The private key is kept secret, the public key is available to the public. \begin{description} \item[Private key] Let $G$ be a permutation group acting on $n$ letters with a fast decoding algorithm.
+We choose a subgroup $H\leq G\leq S_n$ and a permutation $g$ from $S_n$.
+The private key is a set of generators $\{ h_1,\ldots,h_s \}$ of $H$ and $g$.
+We will use the decoding algorithm in $G$ as a decoding algorithm for $H$. \item[Public key] The public key is a set of elements $\{ \hat{h}_i \}=\{ g^{-1}h_ig \}$ which generate the conjugate group $\widehat{H}=g^{-1}Hg$.
+Note that a security assumption is that $\widehat{H}$ does not have a fast decoding algorithm.
+Note that $\widehat{H}$ might not be a subgroup of $G$. \item[Encryption] The plaintext is $\hat{h}$ of $\widehat{H}$.
+We introduce $r$ errors in $\hat{h}$ to create the ciphertext $c$. \item[Decryption] Once we receive $c$, we compute $gcg^{-1}$.
 We then use the fast decoding algorithm to obtain $h$, which is its nearest neighbour in $H$.
-We then compute $\hat{h}=g^{-1}hg$.

-The conjugation map is an isometry of the Hamming space.
-That is why this cryptosystem work.
+We then compute $\hat{h}=g^{-1}hg$. \end{description} The conjugation map is an isometry of the Hamming space.
+That is why this cryptosystem works.
 The distance between $h$ and $H$ is equal to the distance between $\hat{h}$ and $\widehat{H}$.
-In the McEliece cryptosystem, post-multiplication by a permutation matrix is the Hamming isometry used.
-The secret scrambler, which just scrambles the basis of a linear code to create a new basis.
-It doesn't change the linear code.
+In the McEliece cryptosystem, the Hamming isometry is post-multiplication by a permutation matrix.
+The secret scrambler scrambles the basis of a linear code to create a new basis.
+It does not change the linear code.
 Here, the analogue to that would be the fact that we choose a random set of generators for the conjugate group as the public key.

-There is a possibility of using other isometries other than the conjuation map.
-However, the errors have to be induced more carefully.
+\paragraph{Remark:}There is a possibility of using isometries other than the conjugation map.
+However, the errors have to be introduced more carefully.
 For example, suppose we have a group $G \leq S_n$ and a map from $G$ to $G$ which is an isometry on $G$.
 Our permutation code is a subgroup $H \leq G \leq S_n$.
-Hence, if we induce errors in $H$ so that the ciphertext $c$ lies in the group $G$, the cryptosystem using this isometry will work too.
-As of now, we do not have an example of a situation where doing this would be beneficial.
+Hence, if we introduce errors in $H$ so that the ciphertext $c$ lies in the group $G$, the cryptosystem using this isometry will work.
+We have not studied this problem carefully and leave it for future work.